 - Scrap or ¼ yard of mid-weight fusible interfacing (you need just a 9” x 7” cut); we used 45” Pellon Décor Bond

 - 2 yards of 1½” wide coordinating polyester webbing; we used Tula Pink webbing by Renaissance Ribbons in Grey/Neon Yellow

-NOTE: We are specifying polyester webbing to allow a clean finish to the ends with a simple cut and then light melting.
+NOTE: We are specifying polyester webbing to allow a clean finish to the ends with a simple straight cut and then light melting with a small flame, like a lighter.
 A hemmed end or in-the-seam end will not work as well with our construction steps.